-- You will have regular small online lab quizzes (roughly, every other week and noted on your schedules).
-Typically, each quiz covers the most recent skills you've learned (journal entry format, fern identification, etc.) and the most recent field trips. - Twice you will have online midterm exams that cover primarily lecture material.
+- You will have regular small online lab quizzes (roughly, every other week and noted on your schedule).
+Typically, each quiz covers the most recent skills you've learned (journal entry format, fern identification, etc.) and the most recent field trips. - Twice during the semester you will have midterm exams that cover lecture material.
 You will receive a study guide one week prior to each exam.
-If you've been taking good lecture notes, are caught up on your reading, and participate earnestly in Discussions, there should be no surprises on the review sheets. - The exams are online, unproctored, open book, and timed.
-So yes, you can look things up, but you won't have enough time to do so for every question, and if you don't deeply understand the material looking up facts won't help you.
-You should study hard for these. - Your final exam will cover all lecture and lab material.
-Some of this material will have been on previous quizzes and exams, but some will be new material.
+If you've been taking good lecture notes, are caught up on your reading, and participate earnestly in class discussions, there should be no surprises on the review sheets. - During Finals Week you will have your third midterm exam and a comprehensive lab exam that covers all labs and field trips of the semester.
 You will receive a study guide for the final.